RafaDEV99/simple-example-webpage/README.md

 Yes you can also add whatever you like to the project, even if you are not good at programming but want to add a message of your own, feel free to commit with a new message or something you want to add to the code!

 Thank you for looking at my project!

+# Cool things to do!
+These are some cool fetures you can implement:
+1. you can change the css file!
+2. add more images
+3. also add funcionality
+4. and more!

+Remenber to respecting my work!!! :3